vedant027/Java-Based-Applications/README.md

 # 🖥️ Java Learning Journey 🚀

 Welcome to **My Java Learning Repository**!
 This space is where I experiment, practice, and dive deep into **Java** through hands-on projects.
-From banking applications to task management, each project represents a unique challenge and learning opportunity, pushing me closer to mastering core **Java** concepts and applying them to practical scenarios.
+From banking applications to task management, each project represents a unique challenge and learning opportunity, helping me implement core **Java** concepts and applying them to practical scenarios.

 ---